hsf-training/analysis-essentials/python/numbers.md

 3
 ```

+{% callout "Integer division in python 2" %}

+If for any reason (eg you want to use LHCb software) you have to use python 2,
-The only thing to keep in mind is that Python has a few different _types_ of
+beware of that Python2 has a few different _types_ of numbers, and they can
-numbers, and they can behave differently.
+behave differently.

 ```python
 >>> 10/3